abisop/nuttx-docs/en/faq/index.md

 ### Why after putting my application on ENTRYPOINT it stops to work?

-When you replace the ENTRYPOINT from "nsh\_main" to your application some initialization flow are changed, for instance the NSH\_ARCHINIT is not executed anymore and so some drivers initialization that are called from it also stops to work.
+When you replace the ENTRYPOINT from \"nsh\_main\" to your application some initialization flow are changed, for instance the NSH\_ARCHINIT is not executed anymore and so some drivers initialization that are called from it also stops to work.